SFU-Archives/digital-transfer/procedures/standard-archives/03-validation.md

 - In the transfer package, this producer-supplied metadata is contained in the `bag-info.txt` file.
 - This information should be reviewed when deciding to accept or reject the transfer ([see step 3.6 below](#36-accept-or-reject-the-transfer)).

-For more information about Bagger (installation and use), see: [Digital Repository Utilities > Bagger](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/bagger.md).
+For more information about installation and use, see the [Bagger page](https://github.com/SFU-Archives/digital-repository-utilities/blob/master/utilities/bagger.md) in the Archives' [Digital Repository Utilities site](https://github.com/SFU-Archives/digital-repository-utilities/README.md).

 <br clear="all"/>